stan-dev/cmdstanpy/docs/hello_world.rst

     bern_fit.diagnose()

-By default, CmdStanPy will save all CmdStan outputs in a temporary directory which is deleted when the Python session exits.
+The sampler output files are written to a temporary directory which is deleted upon session exit unless the ``output_dir`` argument is specified.
-In particular, unless the ``output_dir`` argument to the ``sample`` function is overtly specified, all the csv output files will be written into this temporary directory and then when the session exits.
-The ``save_csvfiles`` function moves the CmdStan csv output files to the specified location, renaming them using a specified basename.
+The ``save_csvfiles`` function moves the CmdStan csv output files to a specified directory without having to re-run the sampler.

 .. code-block:: python

-    bern_fit.save_csvfiles(dir='some/path', basename='descriptive-name')
+    bern_fit.save_csvfiles(dir='some/path')

 .. comment
   Progress bar